Non-commutative nature of $\ell$-adic vanishing cycles: Preliminaries

-\sssec{} There is also a theory of dg quotients: for a sub dg category $U\subset T$, the dg quotient $T/U$ is the dg localization of $T$ along those morphisms $x\to y$ in $T$ whose fiber belongs to $U$.
-More generally, for a dg functor $F:U\to T$, the dg quotient $T/U$ is defined as the dg quotient of $T$ by the full sub dg category spanned by the essential image of $F$. \sssec{} Of major relevance for the purposes of this paper is the notion of \emph{localization sequence} in $\dgCat_S$.
-We say that a diagram
+There is also a theory of dg-quotients: for a sub dg-category $\sU \subset \sT$, the dg-quotient $\sT/\sU$ is the dg-localization of $\sT$ along those morphisms $x\to y$ in $\sT$ whose fiber belongs to $\sU$.
+More generally, for a dg-functor $F:\sU \to \sT$, the dg-quotient $\sT/\sU$ is defined as the dg-quotient of $\sT$ by the full sub dg-category spanned by the essential image of $F$.